 The sales tax you pay on any given purchase within Johnson County depends on the rate where your purchase is made.
 Sales tax rates in the county currently range from 7.725 to 9.725%—from which 1.225% comes to Johnson County Government, 6.5% goes to the state of Kansas and between 1 and 2% go to the city where the purchase is made.
 Some areas in the county also have special taxing districts.
 Click here for a breakdown of the county’s 1.225% sales tax.

-We understand concerns about a sales and this is a challenging situation because we must provide a safe and secure courthouse for our residents (victims, jurors) and for those with accessibility issues.
+We understand concerns about a sales tax and this is a challenging situation because we must provide a safe and secure courthouse for our residents (victims, jurors) and for those with accessibility issues.
 There are only two funding options for a project of this size (property tax or sales tax).
 When we met with residents in the first part of the year to get public feedback, the majority of residents said a quarter-cent sales tax was preferred over a property tax.
-The idea of an additional $2.50 per month increase in sales tax for someone buying $1,000 worth of groceries and other retail items per month, was more acceptable than adding it to property taxes, plus this tax ends in 10 years which is stated in the ballot language online here: http://www.jocogov.org/ballot-language.
+The idea of an additional $2.50 per month increase in sales tax for someone buying $1,000 worth of groceries and other retail items was more acceptable than adding it to property taxes.
+This tax ends in 10 years.

 State law requires that the county provide and maintain an adequate courthouse for the operations of the court system, which is a state operation.
 The state funds most of the court’s day-to-day operating expenses, but requires the county to fund construction and maintenance costs for the building.
 However, the state law does not authorize any funding sources for the courthouse.
 State laws do restrict the types of fees and taxes that the county can levy or charge, prohibiting the county from having any income related fees or fees that are excise taxes.
 Fees or fees for service would not be available for the county since the services are provided primarily by state operations and, in any event, would not be sufficient to cover the costs for a courthouse.
 The state does already impose some fees on attorneys and fines for criminals, which the state uses to fund court operations.
 The only sources available to the county to fund the courthouse are real estate taxes or sales taxes.
 The Board concluded that a sales tax limited to 10 years was preferable to a mill levy increase.